The Truth About Evil And How to Overcome It

 How To Stop Evil

-Then how do we, as individuals, curb evil.
-The answer is easy.
+So, how do we as individuals curb evil?
+The answer is simple:

-Turn to the God of the Bible.
-The God of the Old and New Testament.
+Turn to the God of the Bible, the God of both the Old and New Testaments.

-I have set before you life and death, the blessings and the cures.
-So choose life in order that you may live, and your descendants, by loving the Lord your God, by obeying His voice, and by holding fast to Him, for this is your life and length of days, that you may live in the land which the Lord swore to your father, Abraham, Isaac, and Jacob, to give them.
-Deut.
-30: 19a
+I have set before you life and death, the blessings and the curses.
+So choose life in order that you may live, you and your descendants, by loving the Lord your God, by obeying His voice, and by holding fast to Him, for this is your life and length of days, that you may live in the land which the Lord swore to your fathers, to Abraham, Isaac, and Jacob, to give them.
+(Deuteronomy 30:19)

-The Jews had a choice.
-To choose life or death, blessings or curses.
-Like a multiple-choice test.
-And God even gave them the correct answer!
+The choice was clear.
+Life or death, blessings or curses.
+And God gave them the correct answer in His Word!

 Here’s what I’m meditating on this week..,